motorcycle 101 guides

 • The examiner will grade you based on how well you ride at safe speeds, stay within the lanes, and demonstrate riding maneuvers

-You will fail the road skills portion of the Maryland motorcycle license test if you exhibit any of the following behavior:
+You will fail the road skills test of the Maryland motorcycle license test if you exhibit any of the following behavior:

 • If you accumulate at least 11 points